 Business Advantages of Enterprise Integration Software

 The key to selecting an enterprise integration platform requires centers on the company’s ability to recognize what it is it actually needs from the integration solution.
 Companies must be aware of how they want to integrate systems, applications, and data, and what kinds of partner, compliance, and customer SLA mandates they must meet.
 A modern enterprise integration platform provides the tools and capabilities to enable the speed and agility of today’s businesses require, which include:

 The allure of an enterprise integration platform is that it connects the operating systems and applications that power the business.
 Connect employees, customers, and partners, processes and applications, systems, and other technologies within your enterprise.

-With an enterprise integration platform, companies can ensure that they are always up-to-date on the state of its B2B transactions.
+With an enterprise integration platform, companies can ensure that they are always up-to-date on the state of their B2B transactions.
 Enterprises gain more visibility than they’ve ever had before.

-Critical B2B communications become streamlined through an enterprise integration solution, and advanced technologies aggregate the data so employees across job function can access and interpret the information they need at any given time.
+Critical B2B communications become streamlined through an enterprise integration solution, and advanced technologies aggregate the data so employees across job functions can access and interpret the information they need at any given time.

 From an application standpoint, all of an enterprises’ in-house applications, from CRMs to ERPs, are integrated and automated, which eliminates the need for manual data re-entry and errors, enhances transparency and is much simpler to manage.

 Typical Challenges of Enterprise Integration

 While the promise of enterprise integration software offers several benefits to improve productivity, increase connectivity, and more, there are some challenges that companies must be aware of first.
 An enterprise can take advantage of these integration platforms only when they are cognizant of the risks and potential pitfalls that undergoing a migration presents.

-While connecting all your systems, applications, and business processes does sound appealing, it is quite complex.
-The IT and business side need to be aligned with what the end goals of an enterprise integration plan consists of, and the range of complexity from traditional platforms can create headaches across the board.
+While connecting all your systems, applications, and business processes do sound appealing, it is quite complex.
+The IT and business side need to be aligned with what the end goals of an enterprise integration plan consist of, and the range of complexity from traditional platforms can create headaches across the board.

 Control (Or Lack Thereof)